Author: Christian Folini (@ChrFolini)

 ...

-Here, the two commands that generate an identical log have been instructed to listen to the local lo interface and port 443 and to write to the file localhost-port443.pcap.
-The -s0 option is important.
-This is referred to as the snap length or capture size.
+.
 This indicates exactly how much data to capture from an IP packet.
 In our case we want the entire packet.
 The instruction for this is the value 0, which means everything.

 These commands are used to start the log and we can now trigger the traffic in a second window.
-Let’s give it a try using curl:
+Let’s give it a try using curl

 $> curl -v --ciphers AES256-SHA -k https://127.0.0.1:443/index.html